ronen-e/graphql-relay/README.md

 # GraphQL Relay tutorial

-This work is based on the tutorial course [GraphQL: Data Fetching With Relay](https://www.linkedin.com/learning/graphql-data-fetching-with-relay) on LinkedIn by [Emmanuel Henri](https://www.linkedin.com/in/mannyhenri/)
+This work is based on the tutorial course [GraphQL: Data Fetching With Relay](https://www.linkedin.com/learning/graphql-data-fetching-with-relay) on LinkedIn by [Emmanuel Henri](https://www.linkedin.com/in/mannyhenri/).

+It uses the latest versions of `webpack` and `babel` for building the project, and the latest `webpack-dev-server` to serve the files.
+The related plugins and dependencies have also been updated.

 # Usage